Oxford Club Members who subscribe to my newsletters and VIP Trading Research Services often ask this question: Who do you listen to?

 Especially the great innovators.

-For example, my subscribers have already locked in profits in dozens of companies this year.
+For example, my subscribers have locked in double- or triple-digit profits in a range of companies this year.

 These are cutting-edge companies that dominate their fields.
 But it’s not just the gee-whiz science that makes them attractive.